thephpleague/uri-src/docs/components/7.0/api.md

 ## List of URI component objects

-Because each component modification is specific there is no generic way of changing the component content.
+Because each component modification is specific, there is no generic way of changing the component content.
 However, the package provides the following URI component objects with modifying capabilities.